Alejandroq12/hallofchampions/README.md

 To use this project locally on your computer, follow these steps:

-1. Clone the repository or download the project files and run:
+1. Run the following command:

    ```
    npm start